| | | |

 Total Time: 1 hour 25 minutes

-Runeberg torte has a unique appearance and flavor.
+Runeberg torte has a unique appearance and taste.
 If you are an almond lover like me, you like cardamon, and want to try a treat packed with flavor, I guarantee this iconic Finnish Runeberg torte recipe is your cup of tea.

 Ingredients

-• 40g gingerbreads
+• 40 g gingerbreads

-• 3/4 dl almond crumbs (35g)
+• 35 g almond crumbs

 • 2 tsp cardamom